bdeckard92/dupUT/02-Lesson-Plans/23-Project-3/README.md

 ## Overview

-In this module, students will begin working on the final group project of the boot camp, which is to build a full-stack MERN app.
+In this module, students will begin working on the final group project of the boot camp: a full-stack MERN app.
 During the virtual classes, you will assume the role of scrum facilitator and hold scrum meetings with each group.

 > **Note:** Historically, the role of scrum facilitator has been called “scrum master.”
 We use the term “scrum facilitator” to foster an inclusive environment in our boot camp.